 - The programme is available for students at bachelor’s, master’s and doctoral levels.
 At the time of submitting the application the student must have completed at least the first semester of bachelor’s studies.

 - The student must demonstrate a knowledge of the foreign language in which they will be conducting their placement.
+This does not apply to PhD students, as long as English is the language of the placement.

 - Unlike the Erasmus+ programme this programme is not intended for financing a graduate placement.